These connection steps are general for Grow's integrations with databases, such as the following:

 - Amazon Redshift

 Before connecting the database to Grow, you will first need to whitelist Grow's IP Addresses.

 Next, you'll need to create a read-only user for your database, and make sure it has the right permissions and access to the tables you want to use in Grow.
-We only need to read your data, we don't want permissions to edit it.
+We only need to read your data; we don't want permissions to edit it.
 You'll need the username and password for the read-only user later.

-- Connection Nickname: Can be anything you want to pick in order to help you remember what the connection is.
+- Connection Name: Can be anything you want to pick in order to help you remember what the connection is.
 Sometimes this can include the source (for example Amazon) or the type (for example App User Statistics).